 Participation in any research project is voluntary.
 If you do not wish to take part, you do not have to.
 If you decide to take part and later change your mind, you are free to withdraw from the project at any stage.

 If you decide to withdraw, you need to let us know via e-mail that you do not wish to continue participating in this study.
 Your withdrawal will be acknowledged and no further communication will occur.
-Participants receiving treatment who do not access the program for 2 days will be sent an automated email that asks them to reply with one of two responses, a) I will continue to participate and b) please withdraw me from the program.
-Participants who do not reply within 7 days will be withdrawn.
+Participants in the treatment groups who do not access the program for 3 weeks will be sent an automated email stating that they will be withdrawn from the study if they do not access Lesson 1 within the next 7 days.
+Participants who do not access Lesson 1 after a further 7 days will be withdrawn.